-- (J) "Marijuana plant" means any mature or immature marijuana plant, or any marijuana seedling. - (K) "Mature plant."
-A marijuana plant that has begun to bloom or flower; or that contains one or more blooms, flowers, or buds. - (L) "Medical marijuana cultivation business" means any location where marijuana is started, planted, cultivated, or harvested. - (M) "Outdoor cultivation" means cultivation activities that are not conducted within a fully enclosed, permitted building, accessible only through one or more locking doors, which is secure against unauthorized entry. - (N) "Premises" shall mean a single, legal parcel of property.
-Where contiguous legal parcels are under common ownership or control, such contiguous legal parcels shall be counted as a single "premises" for purposes of this chapter. - (O) "Primary caregiver" shall have the meaning set forth in Health and Safety Code sections 11362.5 and 11362.7 et seq. - (P) "Qualified patient" shall have the meaning set forth in Health and Safety Code sections 11362.5 and 11362.7 et seq. - (Q) "Residence" or "Residential Structure" means any structure designed, approved, and maintained for permanent human habitation pursuant to Title 24 or Title 25 of the California Code of Regulations or constructed prior to the adoption of the California Building Standards Code by the County of San Benito.
+- (A) The outdoor cultivation of marijuana, in any amount or quantity, is hereby declared to be unlawful and a public nuisance that may be abated in accordance with the San Benito County Code and State Law - (B) The indoor(Q) "Residence" or "Residential Structure" means any structure designed, approved, and maintained for permanent human habitation pursuant to Title 24 or Title 25 of the California Code of Regulations or constructed prior to the adoption of the California Building Standards Code by the County of San Benito.
 Residence or Residential Structure does not include a structure that has been deemed substandard by the County Building Official or his/her authorized agents. - (R) "School" means an institution of learning for minors, whether public or private, offering a regular course of instruction required by the California Education Code, or any licensed child or day care facility.
 This definition includes a nursery school, kindergarten, elementary school, middle or junior high school, senior high school, or any special institution of education, but it does not include a vocational or professional institution of higher education, including a community or junior college, college or university. - (S) "Youth-oriented facility" means elementary school, middle school, high school, public park, any establishment that advertises in a manner that identifies the establishment as catering to or providing services primarily intended for minors, or the individuals who regularly patronize, congregate or assemble at the establishment are predominately minors.
 This shall not include a day care or preschool facility.